DerpmanDev/image-host/readme.md

 This thing is supposed to upload images and put it on the web (as you can see)\
 You can write details for the updates you did here.\
 \
+`4/25` what is up chat DERP here i converted everything to ts and next.js soon NOOOOOOOOOOOOOOOOOOOOOOOO
+\
+\
 `4/23` Spark says account systems soon??
 And security of course
 \
 \